cheap-glitch/vim-v/README.md

 ## Installation

-Use  the plugin  manager of  your  choice to  install vim-v.
+Use  the plugin  manager of  your  choice to  install _vim-v_.
 For example, with [vim-plug](https://github.com/junegunn/vim-plug):

 ```vim